 There is a simple, universal and “human-error protected” way – after changes are applied to tables, simply refresh metadata of every view defined:

 DECLARE @Table_Name varchar(120) DECLARE Refresh_Views CURSOR FOR SELECT Table_Name FROM INFORMATION_SCHEMA.TABLES WHERE TABLE_TYPE = 'VIEW' AND TABLE_SCHEMA = 'dbo' OPEN Refresh_Views FETCH NEXT FROM Refresh_Views INTO @Table_Name WHILE @@FETCH_STATUS = 0 BEGIN EXEC sp_refreshview @Table_Name print 'refreshed View for: ' + @Table_Name FETCH NEXT FROM Refresh_Views INTO @Table_Name END CLOSE Refresh_Views DEALLOCATE Refresh_Views

-In the script sp_refreshview would tell SQL Server to update the metadata for the all non-schema-bound views in current database.
+The script sp_refreshview would tell SQL Server to update the metadata for all non-schema-bound views in the current database.

 Note: Alternative: We can also use a more generic command – sp_refreshsqlmodule – which “updates the metadata for the specified non-schema-bound stored procedure, user-defined function, view, DML trigger, database-level DDL trigger, or server-level DDL trigger in the current database.
 Persistent metadata for these objects, such as data types of parameters, can become outdated because of changes to their underlying objects.”
 This may be even better since it would allow addressing any possible schema issues with any objects and not just views.